ministryofjustice/c100-application/README.md

 The build will then hold for approval to promote to production environment, at which point it will tag it and push it to the ECR repository, and trigger a rolling update, creating new pods with the new image, and scaling down old pods, as new ones become available.

-For more details on the ENV variables needed for CircleCI, refer to the [deploy repo][deploy-repo].
+For more details on the ENV variables needed for CircleCI, refer to the [deploy repo][deploy-repo]. test

 [taxtribs]: https://github.com/ministryofjustice/tax-tribunals-datacapture
 [deploy-repo]: https://github.com/ministryofjustice/c100-application-deploy